Undergraduate Course: Perception, Action , Cognition (PSYL10152)

 On completion of this course, the student will be able to:

-- Be able to give an evidence-based critique of the dual-streams model of human vision.
+- Students should be able to give an evidence-based account of the dual-streams model of human vision.

-- Be able to describe how sensory and non-sensory information is used to represent the body in relation to external space.
+- Students should understand how sensory and non-sensory information is used to represent the body in relation to external space.

-- Be able to give an evidence-based discussion of how we feel ownership of our bodies, and authorship of our actions.
+- Students should be able to give an evidence-based discussion of how we feel ownership of our bodies, and authorship of our actions.

-- Be adept at summarising empirical literature, with appropriate methodological detail and key results, and critically evaluating how well the conclusions follow from the data.
+- Students should be adept at summarising empirical literature, with appropriate methodological detail and key results, and critically evaluating how well the conclusions follow from the data.